marktriggs/archivesspace-wiki/Quick-start.md

 java -XX:PermSize=128m -XX:MaxPermSize=256m -jar archivesspace.v0.2.0-1.jar
 ```

+## Default users

+ArchivesSpace ships with one predefined administrator account..
+The username and password for this account are both "admin" (without the quotes).
+To test the application, you will need to set up the application with the administrator account and create a repository.

 ## listen on different ports

 If you’d like to use different ports, you can run: